wlaur/encomp/README.md

     -   For example, `pint` uses _3-Clause BSD License_, this should be compatible with `MIT`
     -   Should this package include the `pint` license text somewhere?
         -   Extending the `pint` package counts as modification
+- Remove version constraint for Sphinx once the bug with 5.1.0 is fixed